New York / County

 What is the weather like in Glen Spey, NY year-round?

-Residents in Glen Spey experience all four seasons, with cold winters dipping to 16°F and pleasant summers reaching highs of 81°F. The area receives nearly 45 inches of rainfall annually and enjoys sunshine 54% of the year.
-This balanced climate supports outdoor recreation and highlights the scenic beauty of the Catskills.
+Glen Spey experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 16°F. The area receives about 45 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter